esrlabs/score/docs/features/security_crypto/index.rst

 The features presented in this proposal are derived from the above mentioned security goals.
-A single feature offering just 'cryptographic algorithms' is not enough to provide effective measures to ensure confidentiality, integrity, availability and trust.
+A single feature offering just 'cryptographic algorithms' is not enough to provide effective measures to ensure confidentiality, integrity, and availability.
 Therefore this proposal already considers this as a security & crypto component.